Skip to Content

 6. Jaisalmer Desert Festival, India

-Another Indian festival in February not to be missed is the Jaisalmer Desert Festival.
+Another Indian festival and international event in February not to be missed is the Jaisalmer Desert Festival.
 Often a monthly affair, the festivities draw plenty of tourists to Rajasthan where it is held.

 feb festival